dexidp/website/content/docs/getting-started.md

 ## Further reading

 Dex is generally used as a building block to drive authentication for other apps.
-See [_"Writing apps that use dex"_][using-dex] for an overview of instrumenting apps to work with dex.
+See [_"Writing apps that use Dex"_][using-dex] for an overview of instrumenting apps to work with dex.

 For a primer on using LDAP to back dex's user store, see the OpenLDAP [_"Getting started"_](/docs/connectors/ldap/#getting-started) example.